crcx/parable/REFERENCE.md

     value - bytecode

-Primitive.
 Convert value on stack to a bytecode.

 Notes: